 So, is self-service BI actually attainable or just snake oil?
 If it is attainable, then what do you need to know to ensure your self-service BI endeavors are successful?
 In this article, I’ll walk you through the key benefits of self-service BI and some of the top concerns.
-I’ll also share what you need to do the build a successful self-service BI program.
+I’ll also share what you need to do to build a successful self-service BI program.

-What is self-service BI?
+What exactly is self-service BI?

 The cycle of insanity